Molecular Gas Excitation in z ~ 0.7 Gas-Rich Post-starburst Galaxies from SQuIGGLE: Introduction

-At higher redshift, where galaxies are richer in gas (e.g., \citealt{tacconi_evolution_2020}) and mergers are more common (e.g., \citealt{lotz_evolution_2008,conselice_structures_2009,bridge_cfhtls-deep_2010,duncan_observational_2019,ferreira_galaxy_2020}), it remains unclear whether PSBs occupy similarly low-excitation regimes, or whether some retain molecular gas with starburst-like excitation despite their quenched stellar populations.
-Recent observations of $z\sim0.6-1.3$ PSBs reveal on average low CO excitation ($\langle r_{52}\rangle \sim 0.3$ in brightness temperature units) from mostly nondetections with some variation among systems \citep{zanella_gas_2025}, highlighting the need for a uniformly selected sample at this epoch to establish how the ISM evolves during this phase.

-The Studying Quenching in Intermediate-z Galaxies: Gas, angu$\vec{L}$ar momentum, and Evolution (\squiggle) program \citep{suess_mathrmsquiggecle_2022} selected 1318 massive PSBs at $z\sim0.7$ from the SDSS DR14 spectroscopic database \citep{abolfathi_fourteenth_2018}, designed to select galaxies that have just ended their primary epoch of star formation.
+At higher redshift, where galaxies are richer in gas (e.g., \citealt{tacconi_evolution_2020}) and mergers are more common (e.g., \citealt{lotz_evolution_2008,conselice_structures_2009,bridge_cfhtls-deep_2010,duncan_observational_2019,ferreira_galaxy_2020}), it remains unclear which excitation regime PSBs occupy since the post-burst molecular ISM conditions may differ at these epochs.
+Recent observations of $z\sim0.6-1.3$ PSBs reveal on average modest CO excitation ($\langle r_{52}\rangle \sim 0.3$ in brightness temperature units) from mostly nondetections with some variation among systems \citep{zanella_gas_2025}, highlighting the need for a uniformly selected sample at this epoch to establish how the ISM evolves during this phase.
+The Studying Quenching in Intermediate-z Galaxies: Gas, angu$\vec{L}$ar momentum, and Evolution (\squiggle) program \citep{suess_mathrmsquiggecle_2022} selected 1318 massive PSBs at $z\sim0.7$ from the Sloan Digital Sky Survey (SDSS) DR14 spectroscopic database \citep{abolfathi_fourteenth_2018}, designed to select galaxies that have just ended their primary epoch of star formation.
 Atacama Large Millimeter/submillimeter Array (ALMA) CO(2--1) observations of a representative subset of 50 galaxies reveal that, similar to low-redshift PSBs, quenching can precede the removal of cold gas in higher-redshift systems, with large H$_2$ reservoirs persisting immediately after the starburst and then fading on $\sim$100-200\,Myr timescales \citep{suess_massive_2017,bezanson_now_2022,setton_squigg_2025}.
 In multiple cases, up to roughly half of the molecular gas in the system resides in extended tidal tails as long as $\sim$60\,kpc, while the gas remaining in the central galaxies is highly turbulent and inefficient at forming stars \citep{spilker_star_2022,donofrio_quenching_2025}.
 These results highlight the importance of directly measuring the CO excitation of the molecular gas in gas-rich \squiggle PSBs to test why these reservoirs are not actively forming stars.

 An additional possibility is that a subset of the \squiggle galaxies may host significant dust-obscured star formation that was not captured by the optical selection.
 Several systems exhibit very large inferred molecular gas reservoirs relative to their low apparent star formation rates (SFRs), raising the possibility that some objects classified as PSB instead may be actively forming stars but are heavily obscured, as suggested by simulations of $z\sim0.7$ PSBs \citep{cenci_nature_2025}.
 This scenario was explored empirically by \citet{setton_squigg_2025}, who showed that the intrinsic SFRs of \squiggle PSBs could be $\sim$0.5 dex higher when incorporating mid- and far-infrared photometry, although their analysis found no strong preference for this interpretation over models invoking genuinely suppressed star formation.
 In the case that substantial obscured star formation is present and directly coupled to the molecular gas, the density and temperature of the gas would be raised, and potentially accompanied by substantial mid-$J$ CO emission.